Quick facts

 This planting design provides a range of plants that, once established, will thrive in clay soil and provide a variety of interest throughout the year.
 A simple planting plan helps to create depth, interest and good coverage in a border.

-Choosing plants for clay soil
+Choosing plants for clay soils

 These plants have been selected because their preferred growing condition is clay soil.
 By using plants that are naturally adapted to clay, we can reduce the potential problems that are more likely with plants that are less well suited.

 The Bergenia and Sanguisorba provide some groundcover and will help prevent erosion of bare soil.
-The groundcover can also help to reduce soil surface moisture evaporation and suppress weed growth in summer.
+The ground cover can also help to reduce soil surface moisture evaporation and suppress weed growth in summer.

 Until the plants have filled out, an organic mulch, preferably homemade compost, can help to lock in soil moisture and suppress weeds.
 Mulches should be spread when the soil is already moist to help trap some of that moisture before it dries out in summer.

 1 - Garrya elliptica ‘James Roof’ is an evergreen shrub with leathery leaves and long silver-green catkins.
-Once established,it can be pruned to clear the lower stems creating room for spring bulbs or shade loving groundcover plants.
+Once established,it can be pruned to clear the lower stems creating room for spring or shade loving groundcover plants.

-2 - Weigela florida ‘Foliis Purpureis’ is a deciduous shrub which has dark red foliage and mauve-pink tubular flowers in spring.
+2 - Weigela florida ‘Foliis Purpureis’ is a shrub which has dark red foliage and mauve-pink tubular flowers in spring.

 3 - Anemone hupehensis ‘Praecox’ has dusky pink flowers in late summer and autumn, held on tall stems above the lower shrubs.